High School Counsellors: what you need to know

 Sciences Po draws its name from the French, “Sciences Politiques”.
 The university was founded in 1872 and offers coursework in social sciences -- economics, history, law, political science and sociology with a strong focus on international relations in public and private arenas.
 Each year, Sciences Po welcomes 14,000 students; 49% of its student body is international, representing 150 nationalities.

 Where is Sciences Po?

-The university is comprised of seven multicultural campuses throughout France for undergraduate studies.
+The university comprises of seven multicultural campuses throughout France for undergraduate studies.
 All graduate programmes are offered on the university’s central-Paris campus.
 Every degree includes significant international study, meaning coursework for Sciences Po is completed in over 70 different countries.